open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 {{% alert %}} {{% param logBridgeWarning %}} {{% /alert %}}

 A scope is identified by the triplet (name, version, schemaUrl).
-Care must be taken to ensure to the scope identity is unique.
+Care must be taken to ensure the scope identity is unique.
 A typical approach is to set the scope name to the package name or fully qualified class name, and to set the scope version to the library version.
 If emitting telemetry for multiple signals (i.e. metrics and traces), the same scope should be used.
 See [instrumentation scope](/docs/concepts/instrumentation-scope/) for details.